Describing Who You Are and How You Add Value

 - The About feature

 This feature allows you to tell the reader a little about yourself.
-While the blank canvas can seem daunting at first, remember to treat your profile as a living document.
-This means it is a dynamic document that is continually edited and updated to reflect the most up to date circumstance.
-Editing allows you to switch your writeup in the About feature as you need to (if you are running a particular campaign or there is a time-sensitive project you would like to highlight for a brief period).
+While the blank canvas can seem daunting at first, treat your profile as a living document.
+It is a dynamic document that can be continually updated to reflect the most up-to-date circumstance.
+Editing allows you to switch your write-up in the About feature as you need to (if you are running a particular campaign or there is a time-sensitive project you would like to highlight for a brief period).

 - Featured Media